Best Pocket flashlights

 Q: Which pocket flashlight shines the farthest?

 For the farthest reaching pocket flashlight we have to move from LED to LEP.
 LEP flashlights are the farthest reaching.
 Currently, the shortest flashlight with the most reach is the Lumintop Thor 1.
-If you just want an LED flashlight instead, look at the Acebeam E10 or Manker MC13.

 If you just look at the flashlight community, the Lumintop FWAA is a very popular pocket flashlight.
 But it has a sophisticated user interface, and it runs on 14500 lithium-ion batteries.
 So you need to get a separate battery and a charger if you don’t have one yet.